Sprakbanken/nodalida25_sami_ocr/tesseract_howto.md

 Where `[lang]` is whatever comes before .traineddata of the model you want to continue training from.
 You can optionally add other training parameters (such as `MAX_ITERATIONS`) as described in the tesstrain README.

+[^1]: You can run this command in the terminal and it will last for your session, or you can paste it to your ~/.bashrc file and it will always be set (remember to `source ~/.bashrc` after changing the file)